Components

 # Troubleshooting

-## Required OAuth scopes
+## Required OAuth Scopes

-Please take note, you'll need to have sufficient privileges in order to complete authentication.
+Please take note, you'll need to have sufficient privileges in order to complete

 Only these three top level headings Overview, Getting Starting and Troubleshooting will appear within the corresponding App Marketplace page.
 All other headings will be ignored.